-- St. Anthony's is part of a faith based organization functioning within its mission to provide care and services to the most vulnerable and needy in the community. - St. Anthony's (together with sister facilities St. Catherine's Rehabilitation Hospital and St. Catherine's West Rehabilitation Hospital) are the only rehabilitation hospitals that are an integral part of a comprehensive post-acute care system, inclusive of skilled nursing facilities, long-term care facilities,

-- home health, assisted living, hospice, and a CMS approved community-based organization providing care transition services. - St. Anthony's provides a substantial amount of charitable care to those in need regardless of the intensity of their service needs. - St. Anthony's accepts patients with the highest of acuity levels and offers each person the opportunity to minimize activity limitations/participation restrictions and return to the least restrictive community based environment. - St. Anthony's provides primarily private rooms to enhance privacy and minimize distraction to promote a tranquil, healing environment. - St. Anthony's offers a post-graduate residency training program in geriatric physical therapy credentialed by the American Physical Therapy Association.
-Currently, St. Anthony's has board certified physical therapy geriatric specialists on its staff. - St. Anthony's offers indoor, climate controlled aquatic rehabilitation programs for both inpatients and outpatients. - St. Anthony's offers hospital-based wound care centers.
+- St. Anthony's is part of a faith-based organization functioning within its mission to provide care and services to the most vulnerable and needy in the community. - St. Anthony's (together with sister facilities St. Catherine's Rehabilitation Hospital and St. Catherine's West Rehabilitation Hospital) are the only rehabilitation hospitals that are an integral part of a comprehensive post-acute care system, inclusive of skilled nursing facilities, long-term care facilities, home health, assisted living, hospice, and a CMS approved community-based organization providing care transition services. - St. Anthony's provides a substantial amount of charitable care to those in need regardless of the intensity of their service needs. - St. Anthony's accepts patients with the highest of acuity levels and offers each person the opportunity to minimize activity limitations/participation restrictions and return to the least restrictive community-based environment. - St. Anthony's provides primarily private rooms to enhance privacy and minimize distraction to promote a tranquil, healing environment. - St. Anthony's offers a post-graduate residency training program in geriatric physical therapy credentialed by the American Physical Therapy Association.
+Currently, St. Anthony's has board certified physical therapy geriatric specialists on its staff. - St. Anthony's offers indoor, climate-controlled aquatic rehabilitation programs for both inpatients and outpatients. - St. Anthony's offers hospital-based wound care centers.

-The rehabilitation programs at St. Anthony's have consistently been ranked in the top 4-17% of rehabilitation hospitals for the last 5 years as ranked by Uniform Data Systems for Medical Rehabilitation.
-Rankings are based on a "Program Evaluation Model" (PEM) that considers functional improvement of patients served, discharge setting of patients served, and the number of patients served who return to acute care facilities.
+The rehabilitation programs at St. Anthony's have consistently been ranked in the top 4-17% of rehabilitation hospitals from 2013-2018.
+Uniform Data Systems provided this metric for Medical Rehabilitation based on a "Program Evaluation Model" (PEM) that considers functional improvement of patients served, discharge setting of patients served, and the number of patients served who return to acute care facilities.
+This ranking is no longer provided as of 2018.

-2013 2014 2015 2016 2017 2018

-PEM 97% 93% 96% 90% 83% 85%
+2013 2014 2015 2016 2017 2018 PEM Percentile 97% 93% 96% 90% 83% 85%

-Percentile